Azure/azure-iot-sdks/java/device/doc/how_to_build_a_java_app_from_scratch.md

 java -jar ./handle-messages-{version}-with-deps.jar "{connection string}" "{https or amqps}"
 ```

-Note that the double quotes around each argument are required.
+Note that the double quotes around each argument are required, but the braces '{' and '}' should be removed.

 <a name="logging"/>
 ### Change logging granularity